orzechdev/go-game/README.md

 ## Game description

-In this application you can play against computer in Go Game - probably teh oldest board game invented in China.
+In this application you can play against computer in Go Game - probably the oldest board game invented in China.

 Ths application has implemented AI algorithm called min-max.
 One can start playing against it by selecting board size and calculation depth (the depth of min-max tree).
 I hope some functionality will be added later and the algorithm will be improved.